RyuAkamatsu/BookApp/README.md

-# BookApp - Authentication System
+# TheBookNook - Authentication System

-This BookApp now includes a complete authentication system with Firebase integration, allowing users to register, log in, and sync their book collections across devices.
+This TheBookNook app now includes a complete authentication system with Firebase integration, allowing users to register, log in, and sync their book collections across devices.

 ## Features Added